-Implementation Measure 3.1.6.
-Maintenance of the developed City Street System is a public obligation.
+Implementation Measure 3.1.6.1 Maintenance of the developed City Street System is a public obligation.
 The City shall coordinate routine and necessary maintenance with the appropriate State or County agencies.

 Implementation Measure 3.1.6.m The City shall continue to work with the State, Metro, Clackamas and Washington Counties and adjacent jurisdictions to develop and implement a Regional Transportation Plan that is complementary to and supportive of the City's Plan while addressing regional concerns.
 The City expects a reciprocal commitment from the other agencies.
 This policy recognizes that there is a need for a collective and cooperative commitment from all affected agencies to solve existing and future transportation problems.
-The City will do its part to minimize transportation conflicts, but it must also have the support of County, regional.
-State and Federal agencies to effectively implement this have the support of County, regional, State and Federal agencies to effectively implement this Plan.
+The City will do its part to minimize transportation conflicts, but it must also have the support of County, regional, State and Federal agencies to effectively implement this Plan-